Hind al-Husseini

-Hind al-Husseini (هند الحسيني; 25 April 1916 - 13 September 1994) was a Palestinian woman notable for rescuing 55 orphaned survivors of the Deir Yassin massacre, after they were dropped off in Jerusalem and left to fend for themselves.
+Hind Taher al-Husseini (هند طاهر الحسيني; 25 April 1916 - 13 September 1994) was a Palestinian woman notable for rescuing 55 orphaned survivors of the Deir Yassin massacre, after they were dropped off in Jerusalem and left to fend for themselves.
 She later converted her grandfather Salim al-Husayni's mansion into an orphanage, Dar al-Tifl al-Arabi, to house them, which became a school providing education to orphans and other children from Palestinian towns and villages.

 Hind was also dedicated to women's issues, establishing a college for women, and serving in the Arab Women's Union.

 Early years

 Hind al-Husseini demonstrating with schoolgirls, Jerusalem, (?).
 The banner reads: "Dar al-Tifl al-Arabi".

 Hind was born to the prominent al-Husseini family in Jerusalem, and was a cousin of the Palestinian military leader Abd al-Qader al-Husseini.
 She was active in several social work organizations.
 In the 1930s, Hind joined student unions and was a member of the Women's Solidarity Society.
 She completed social work courses and she was an educator, becoming headmistress of a Jerusalem girls' school.
 Later on in the 1940s, she became coordinator of the Arab Women's Union.